Krishnacoder24/nyayai/README.md

 - `en_core_web_sm` handles Indian names inconsistently (see above) - needs a fine-tuned Indian legal NER model eventually
-- no fine-tuned weights yet, so spelling/grammar/citation-shape detection via the model returns nothing until `train/` exists
+- no fine-tuned weights yet, so spelling/grammar/citation-shape detection via the model returns nothing until `train/train.py` actually gets run
 - no correction suggestions for ML-detected errors yet (citations do have suggestions, from the corpus payload)
+- BNSS First Schedule extraction is nearly, not fully, complete - 5 entries (section-numbers 128, 129, 130, 138, 307) are still missing as of this
-- IPC parser still in progress - see "stuff i learned" above for why it's taking a while to get right
+  writing, down from ~59 missing across two ranges before the last generator run - see "stuff i learned" above
-- frontend is real now but running on mock data, not the actual backend yet
+- Constitution Articles 28, 203, and 366 come back with an empty `.title`
+  (their marginal side-note title merged into `.body` instead) - a small parser gap, not a status/repeal issue, caught while writing `test_parser.py`
 - no auth on the API - fine for local single-user use, needs fixing before any real deployment. output cleanup exists now (`make cleanup-outputs`, see `scripts/cleanup_outputs.py`) but isn't scheduled automatically - needs a cron entry or systemd timer to actually run periodically.
+- deployment (M6) hasn't started - no Dockerfile, no Vercel config yet

 ---